Don’t ignore essential legionella treatment in abandoned buildings

 How can Guardian Water Treatment help?

-Ongoing water treatment: As an essential service, our water treatment engineers are still helping to keep our clients’ sites free from legionella and corrosion.
-All of our staff are fully briefed on safe working practices to prevent the spread of COVID 19 and in most cases, these works are solitary with minimal risk of contact with other people – particularly in buildings that are currently empty.
+Ongoing water treatment regime: As an essential service, our water treatment engineers are still helping to keep our clients’ sites free from legionella and corrosion.
+All of our staff are fully briefed on safe working practices to prevent the spread of COVID 19.
+In most cases, these works are solitary with minimal risk of contact with other people – particularly in buildings that are currently empty.

 We can help advise on adjusting your water treatment regimes in order to ensure that when normal service resumes, your building is safe and ready to hit the ground running, with no nasty legionella or corrosion issues lurking in your tanks and pipework.